 In 1921 the Key Bridge was built over the Canadian River a mile north of Bridgeport by Oklahoma City businessman George Kay.
 A suspension bridge with a toll, travelers were charged $1.00 for cars and $1.50 for trucks.
 The bridge spurred future growth for the town.

 When Route 66 was built through the area in 1926, the Key Bridge became the crossing of the Canadian River.
 However, Route 66 travelers were outraged at the steep charge for crossing the bridge.
 In 1930, the bridge was bought by the state of Oklahoma and the fee was dropped.
-That year, the town’s population rebounded to 432 people, at which time it boasted 25 businesses including a large cotton gin, two grain elevators, two hotels, a bank, and a lumberyard.
+That year, the town’s population rebounded to 432 people, at which time it boasted 25 businesses, including a large cotton gin, two grain elevators, two hotels, a bank, and a lumberyard.

 Afterward, however, Bridgeport, like so many other towns across the country, suffered during the harsh years of the Great Depression.

-Before the Pony Bridge was built Bridgeport was the western terminus of a safe Canadian River crossing.
-The new alignment was another blow to the small town as many residents moved their families and their businesses to the new alignment of Route 66.
+Before the Pony Bridge was built, Bridgeport was the western terminus of a safe Canadian River crossing.
+The new alignment was another blow to the small town as many residents moved their families and businesses to the new alignment of Route 66.
 By 1940, Bridgeport’s population had fallen to 302.

 In 1958 the bridge for Interstate 40 was completed, resulting in the highway being moved more than one mile south of town.
-By 1960, the town’s population was just 139 and continued to drop over the next decades.
+By 1960, the town’s population was just 139 and continued to drop over the following decades.